prax-wallet/prax/packages/storage-chrome/src/migrations/README.md

 type MIGRATION = Migration<FROM.VERSION, FROM.LOCAL, TO.VERSION, TO.LOCAL>;
 export default { version, transform } satisfies MIGRATION;
 ```

-Further allowed imports include:

-- `@penumbra-zone/protobuf` for protobuf message types, which should not have breaking changes
-- `@penumbra-zone/bech32m` for bech32m encode/decode utilities based on message types
-- `lodash` for utility functions

 These rules are enforced with eslint configuration.